The Peperomia Dolabriformis is a compact plant with green leaves fused together along the midrib.

-I top that up with a balanced organic succulent feed (which I pick up from a local store) once a month during growing months and I stop feeding the plant in winter months.
+I top that up with a balanced organic succulent feed (which I pick up from a local store) once a month during growing months, and I stop feeding the plant in the winter months.

-You can include fertilization in your Peperomia Dolabriformis care routine if you have been using them regularly for other succulents in your garden.
+You can include fertilization in your Peperomia Dolabriformis care routine if you have been using it regularly for other succulents in your garden.